Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <h2>👫 An Enneagram 2 in relationships</h2>

 Type 2 personalities are highly social and enjoy connecting with others.
 They are warm and friendly, with a natural charisma that draws people to them.
-They have a gift for creating deep and meaningful connections, and they thrive in social settings.
+They have a gift for creating deep and meaningful connections and thrive in social settings.

 However, their desire to be needed can also lead to unhealthy relationship dynamics.
-Type 2 personalities may struggle to express their own needs and emotions, leading to feelings of resentment and unmet needs.
-They may also become overly dependent on their relationships, leading to co-dependency and an inability to function independently.
+Type 2 personalities may struggle to express their needs and emotions, leading to resentment and unmet needs.
+They may also become overly dependent on their relationships, leading to codependency and an inability to function independently.

 Learn more about <a href="/blog/enneagram/enneagram-types-in-relationships">other types in relationships</a>